 Message from the Director, RMTI Research

-Welcome to the Recanati/Miller Transplantation Institute at The Mount Sinai Medical Center in New York City.
+Welcome to the Recanati/Miller Transplantation Institute at The Mount Sinai Health System in New York City.

 Established in 2001, the Recanati/Miller Transplantation Institute (RMTI) continues to pursue an increasing number of urgently-needed clinical research projects.
 It is our intent to enroll all of our patients in an appropriate clinical study, as this best assures the continued advancements of the field as well as the best outcome for our patients.